Onshore & Offshore Wind Expansion: Industry Insights

 What is an Offshore Wind Farm?

 An offshore wind farm consists of wind turbines installed in bodies of water, usually oceans or large lakes.
-These turbines are designed to withstand harsh marine environments and are typically located far from shore to harness stronger and more consistent winds.
+These turbines are built in harsh marine environments, and are usually way off shore to draw stronger and more stable winds.
 The defining characteristics of offshore wind farms include:

 - Reduced Land Constraints: Offshore wind farms do not compete with agricultural land or residential areas.